mcarvin8/xml-disassembler/README.md

 ## Reassembling Files

 Reassemble 1 XML directory (`filePath`) containing disassembled files back into 1 XML file.
+The paths you provide must be **relative** paths.

 **NOTE**: You should be reassembling files created by this package's `DisassembleXMLFileHandler` class for intended results.
 This class will assume all disassembled files in `filePath` have the same XML Root Element.
 The reassembled XML file will be created in the parent directory of `filePath` and will overwrite the original file used to create the original disassembled directories, if it still exists and the `fileExtension` flag matches the original file extension.